 Space is provided on the back of the Area Screening questionnaire to document problems you encounter completing the segment.
 These problems may be caused by poorly marked segment boundaries, fields split by segment boundaries, outdated photos, or inadequate maps.
 Write comments to alert the Regional Field Office about these problems.
-Also note the number of hours required to complete a segment containing a large number of agricultural tracts.
+Also note the number of hours required to complete a segment containing many agricultural tracts.
 Enter your comments into the June Area CAPI instrument.